 For boys, one study suggested events such as changing schools or poor grades are the most important sources of stress.
 Another indicated, however, that the probability of childhood behavioural difficulties in a boy is increased with the number and type of stressors encountered in the home.

 Stress in the Elderly: As people age, the ability to achieve a relaxation response after a stressful event becomes more difficult.
-Aging may simply wear out the systems in the brain that respond to stress, so that they become inefficient.
+Ageing may simply wear out the systems in the brain that respond to stress so that they become inefficient.
 The elderly, too, are very often exposed to major stressors such as medical problems, the loss of a spouse and friends, a change in a living situation, and financial worries.

 Caregivers: caregivers of family members.
 Studies show that caregivers of physically or mentally disabled family members are at risk for chronic stress.
 Spouses caring for a disabled partner are particularly vulnerable to a range of stress-related health threats including influenza, depression, heart disease, and even poorer survival rates.

 Caring for a spouse with even minor disabilities can induce severe stress.
 (Intervention programs that are aimed at helping the caregiver approach the situation positively can be very helpful at reducing stress and helping the caregiver maintain a positive attitude.)